Essential Tips on How Do You Prepare for a Hike

 Practice Walking

 For this, I invite you to multiply the days of walking as soon as possible and in all weathers.
 This condition will allow you to test the waterproof index of your rainwear or the protection offered by the clothing against the sun.
-This will also allow you to see if you sometimes have cravings or hypoglycaemia and to prevent these kinds of problems by preparing energy bars!
+This will also allow you to see if you sometimes have cravings or hypoglycaemia and prevent these kinds of problems by preparing energy bars!

-In short, this kind of training is essential to prepare your muscles, test your physical condition and see if you are missing anything.
+In short, this kind of training is essential to prepare your muscles, test your physical condition, and see if you are missing anything.
 So it’s a rehearsal before the real start.

 The Organization of the Hike